 Deposits may be made at Cashiering Services on the 3rd floor of Egbert Hall using a deposit slip found on Orgsync.
 Checks must be made payable to "Ithaca College” – checks made out to a student organization will not be deposited.
 Cash and checks should be deposited immediately upon receipt to ensure their safe handling.
 Checks older than one week may not be honored.

-Gifts and Donations
+Receiving Gifts & Donations

-Funds from within Ithaca College
+Funds from within Ithaca College (IC Funding)

 Student Government Association

 Each year, the Vice President of Student Affairs and Campus Life budgets Ithaca College funds for student organization initiatives.
 This money is reserved for the exclusive use of student organizations and is allocated by the Student Government Association (SGA).
-To be eligible for SGA funding, a student organization must complete the registration process and have an Ithaca College account through the Office of Student Engagement and Multicultural Affairs.
+To be eligible for SGA funding, a student organization must complete the recognition process and have an Ithaca College account through the Office of Student Engagement and Multicultural Affairs.

 Residence Hall Association